Materials & Craft

 Challenge

-Develop a wash-friendly sensory product while aligning material choices and construction with US market expectations.
+Develop a wash-friendly sensory product while keeping construction and material choices aligned with US market expectations.

 Material Approach